easyrobotic/coffe_machine/README.md

 Actions and conditions of this behavior are used to see if the human is handling some object in the following way.

- 1. First it detects the human left ant right wrist using the package [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) merged in ROS with the package [openpose_ros]{https://github.com/firephinx/openpose_ros}.
+ 1. First, it detects the human left ant right wrist using the package [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) merged in ROS with the package [openpose_ros](https://github.com/firephinx/openpose_ros).
  2. Second, the neural network [darknet](https://github.com/pjreddie/darknet) has been trained in order to detect the following objects:
        - milk
        - coffee
-        - coffeemaker
+       - coffee maker
        - cup
        - sugar
        - marro_tank
        - water_tank
- 3. Once the human pose and object are detected, an algoritm has been developed in order to detect if the person is handling the object.
+ 3. Once the human pose and object is detected, an algorithm has been developed in order to detect if the person is handling the object.

- Bag files can be foun in the three tests folder.
+ Bag files can be found in the three tests folder.
 It can be found in [rosbag_files](https://drive.google.com/drive/folders/15Y5ckfjOt-66Ck-eKTsaKYBuWFjE0j34?usp=sharing).